2025-08-22 — By Akshay Singh · 9 min read

 }

-Persist the choice with localStorage
+Persist the choice with localStorage for a better user experience.

 {